cbpowell/coredns-consul/README.md

 * `endpoint` specifies the **URL** where to find consul catalog, by default `consul.service.consul:8500`.
 * `token` specifies the token to authenticate with the consul service.
-* `acl_metadata_tag` specifies the tag to read acl rules from, by default `coredns-acl`.
+* `acl_metadata_tag` specifies the Consul metadata tag to read acl rules from, by default `coredns-acl`.
 An ACL rule looks like: `allow network1; deny network2`.
 Rules are interpreted in order of appearance on the corresponding service's metatag.
 * `acl_zone` adds a zone named **ZONE_NAME** with corresponding **ZONE_CIDR** range.
+* `acl_ignore_tag` If specified, services tagged with **IGNORE_TAG** will not have any ACLs enforced.
+This is also useful if metadata cannot be added to the Consul service definition (e.g. Vault).
 * `service_proxy` If specified, services tagged with **PROXY_TAG** will respond with the address for **PROXY_SERVICE** instead.
 * `alias_tag` If specified, services tagged with **ALIAS_TAG**=[comma-separated list of services aliases] will also be accessible via the specified aliases.
 * `config_kv_path` If specified, consul's kv store will be queried for **CONSUL_KV_PATH** and specified entries will be served before querying for catalog records.
 The value at **CONSUL_KV_PATH** must contain json in following this schema: